tiyasakundu/GSoC2026/README.md

 ## What's the project about?

+The **Completion of FOSSology UI Rewrite using Next.js** project is a continuation of the work started during **GSoC 2025 project**, [FOSSology UI Rewrite using Next.js](https://github.com/tiyasakundu/GSoC2025).
+The earlier project established the foundation for migrating the FOSSology web interface from the legacy Twig-based UI to a modern Next.js frontend.

-The **Completion of FOSSology UI Rewrite using Next.js** project focuses on completing and preparing the ongoing modernization of the FOSSology web interface for production use.
-Building on the previous GSoC work, the project focuses on completing the Next.js rewrite and aligning the frontend with FOSSology REST API v2.
-It also focuses on implementing the remaining UI pages and incorporating the redesigned interface developed through the [FOSSology UX and UI Redesign](https://github.com/fossology/fossology/discussions/2908#discussioncomment-11912320) project.
+This year's project focused on continuing that rewrite and completing the remaining parts of the FOSSology UI.
+The work included implementing the remaining pages, aligning the frontend with the **FOSSology REST API v2**, and incorporating the redesigned interface developed through the [FOSSology UX and UI Redesign](https://github.com/devxnshi/GSoC-2025) project.

-The project also focuses on establishing a consistent and scalable frontend architecture using **Next.js, TypeScript, Tailwind CSS, and shadcn/ui**, with reusable components and a structured design system.
-Alongside implementing the redesigned pages, the work includes refactoring existing components and API integrations, improving consistency and accessibility, and documenting reusable components through **Storybook**.
+The project also focused on establishing a consistent and scalable frontend architecture using **Next.js, TypeScript, Tailwind CSS, and shadcn/ui**, with reusable components and a structured design system.
+Alongside implementing the redesigned pages, the work included refactoring existing components and API integrations, improving consistency and accessibility, and documenting reusable components through **Storybook**.

-The overall goal is to provide FOSSology with a **modern, maintainable, and production-ready frontend** that preserves existing functionality while offering a more consistent and intuitive user experience.
-The project also aims to make the codebase easier to maintain and extend, providing a stronger foundation for future contributors and UI improvements.
+The overall goal was to bring the FOSSology UI closer to a complete, maintainable, and production-ready Next.js frontend while preserving existing functionality and providing a more consistent and intuitive user experience.

 # Contributions <img src="files/contributions.png" width="30"/>